samsquire/esoteric-knowledge/README.md

 # Mocks

 Your spirit wins points by winning a mock over another spirit.
 This is your standing with God.
 Always walk on the left and appear on the left.
 Never stand behind another person.
-Standing behind another person is to accept a mock and to accept a lower station.
+Standing behind facing another person is to accept a mock and to accept a lower station.

 # Colosseum inscription